 This whitewashed european colonial style building in Kathmandu Durbar Square known as Gaddi Baihak is often a point of confusion for visitors.
 It looks very much out of place in among the design and architecture of the surrounding temples and places.

 Gaddi Baihak was badly damaged during the April 25th earthquake in Nepal.
 It was announced in 2016 that Gaddi Baihak will need to be completely torn down and rebuilt.
+This was contested by locals who have stated they want it repaired.
+In 2019 repairs were completed however the inside often remains closed off as surrounding buildings are repaired throughout 2022.

 Gaddi Baihak is actually apart of the royal palace throne room.
 Built in 1908 during the Rana period it was heavily influenced by both the British who often liaised with Nepal. .